Are you homebound and unable to come to the Library?

 - Mount Prospect, IL 60056

-After registering for the service, you will be connected with a staff member to discuss what types of materials interest you.
-Books (fiction, nonfiction, large print, and audio) and magazines are eligible for homebound checkout.
+After registering for the service, one of the Homebound Coordinators will come to you!
+We will request to hold onto your library card while you are receiving this service.
+You will then be connected with a staff member to discuss what types of materials interest you.
+Books (fiction, nonfiction, large print, and audio), magazines, DVDs, and CDs are eligible for homebound checkout.
 A volunteer will then contact you to make arrangements for delivery, generally scheduled for one delivery per month.

 - One Delivery per month